 Hair comprises two main parts — the hair shaft, which is what you see, and the hair follicle, which is hidden underneath the skin.
 Hair grows from the hair follicle.
 Healthy hair grows at a rate of 0.35 mm per day.
 The scalp sheds about 100 hairs per day.

 Healthy hair follicle cells are among the most rapidly dividing cells in your body.
 To work correctly, they need the right amount of micronutrients (vitamins and minerals) and proteins (amino acids) to produce the hair shafts that we see.
+Water comprises 25% of each strand of hair.
+Good hydration will help maintain its elasticity and strength.

 What are the most important micronutrients for healthy hair regrowth?